tdresearchgroup/GetSmells/README.md

 - WMC (Weighted Method Count) <= 45 and NOPA (Number of Public Accesses) >= 5

 **Hub-Like Dependency**
-*Automatic Detection of Instability Architectural Smells*
 - ingoing dependencies > median
 - outgoing dependencies > median
 - |ingoing dependencies - outgoing dependencies| <  1/4 (ingoing dependencies + outgoing dependencies)

 **Cyclic Dependency**
-*Automatic Detection of Instability Architectural Smells*
 - involves dependency cycle

 **Unhealthy Inheritance Hierarchy**
-*Hotspot Patterns: The Formal Definition and Automatic Detection of Architecture Smells*
 - a parent class depends on one of its children OR
 - a class depends on a parent class and all its children

 **Brain Class**
-*Are all code smells harmful?
-A study of God Classes and Brain Classes in the evolution of three open source systems*
 - not (GC) God Class
 - WMC (Weighted Method Count) >= 47
 - TCC (Tight Class Cohesion) < 0.5